 Just then, she heard someone speaking not very far away.
 She got up and then she suddenly heard her father’s voice.
 She rushed out and greeted him.
 She was home.
 Her sisters were quite astonished to see her, and there was no end to their questions about her life with the Beast.

-The next day, Beauty said goodbye to her father and all her brothers and sisters, and as soon as she was in bed she turned her ring round upon her finger, and said firmly, “I wish to go back to see my Beast again.”
+The next day, Beauty said goodbye to her father and all her sisters, and as soon as she was in bed she turned her ring around upon her finger, and said firmly, “I wish to go back to see my Beast again.”

-Then she fell asleep instantly, and only woke up to hear the clock saying “Beauty, Beauty” twelve times in its musical voice, which told her at once that she was in the palace once more.
+She fell asleep instantly, and only woke up to hear the clock saying, “Beauty, Beauty,” twelve times in its musical voice, which told her at once that she was in the palace once more.
 Everything was just as before, and her birds were so glad to see her!
-But Beauty thought she had never known such a long day, for she was so anxious to see The Beast again that she felt as if suppertime would never come.
+Beauty thought she had never known such a long day, for she was so anxious to see the Beast again, that she felt as if suppertime would never come.

-But when it did come and no Beast appeared she was really frightened; She ran down into the garden to search for him.
+When it did come and no Beast appeared she was really frightened.
+She ran down into the garden to search for him.
 Up and down the paths and avenues ran poor Beauty, calling him in vain, for no one answered.